Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [ ] Right-click the text box and select Select All.
 - [ ] Click the Fond button on the Home tab.
 - [ ] Double-click any word in the text box.

+#### Q41.
+You have a large number of objects on your slide.
+How can you use the selection pane to help you identify the objects quickly?

+- [ ] Select the show/hide icons next to the objects.
+- [x] Rename the objects with meaningful names.
+- [ ] Drag and drop the objects.
+- [ ] Tab through the objects and note each object as it's highlighted.